Photographic History of Table Mountain

 and his wife

-Delilah (1903-1993), had a baby girl, Alice, born on Thanksgiving Day,
+Delilah (1903-1993), had a baby girl, Alice, born on Thanksgiving Day

 1941, while at TM.
-There were twelve-foot snow drifts that
+There were twelve foot snow drifts that

-delivery of
+delivery

-Alice.
+of little Alice.
 Alice doesn't remember, of course!

 Delilah Butler, with 6 month old

-Alice just outside the main gate to Table Mountain, in May, 1942.
+Alice just outside the main gate to Table Mountain, in May 1942.
 Yes, those are 'snow plants' next

 to Delilah.
-Photograph by Pres Butler.
+Photograph by Preston Butler.

 The author, having known Pres